gdurandvadas/hextergen/docs/simulation/README.md

    | ----------------------- | ------------------------ |
    | ![Custom Seed Placement](./custom_seeds.png) | ![Poisson Seed Placement](./poisson_seeds.png) |

+2. **Grow Seeds**: Following seed placement, a growth algorithm expands each seed into a full-fledged tectonic plate using a breadth-first search mechanism.
+This expansion is facilitated by a specially designed random queue to model natural geological progression and form distinct tectonic plates on the map.
+Here plates get assigned a direction to represent its movement.

 ## Rendering

 Rendering is the final phase, transforming simulation data into a visual representation.
 It involves converting mesh information into image coordinates and drawing hexes and terrain features.